 Screw-down metal roofing is a metal roof held together with screws that hold the roof in place.
 Screw-down metal roofs use many individual metal screws to secure rigid metal roof panels to a structure.
 It is the most basic metal roofing system.
-You can find screw-down metal roofs installed in garages, barns, and any space that isn’t heated.
+You can find screw-down metal roofs usually installed in garages, barns, and commercial buildings.

 The installation process is quick and easy, not requiring any specialized contractors.
 Installation only requires a simple fastened to the frame with screws.
 Because it’s so basic and easy to install, it is one of the cheapest metal roofing options out there.

 Standing Seam Metal Roofing

 Standing seam metal roofs are not fastened by screws, but rather, are interlocked, or hooked, onto one another with each panel.
 The standing seams are between 12 to 24 inches wide depending on the panel type and the type of aesthetic you prefer.